aprsa/ndpolator.old/README.md

 # ndpolator

-Ndpolator is a module for multi-dimensional linear interpolation, extrapolation and imputation.
+Ndpolator is a module for multi-dimensional linear interpolation, extrapolation, imputation and blending.

 ## General principles of interpolation